sidmohanty11/forum/README.md

 	]
 }
 ```
-and that's it, it for deployment.
+and that's it, it's ready for deployment.

 ## Development
 Fork and clone the repository.